temperlang/temperlang-blog/posts/tangle-of-strings.md

 - 'L' (U+4C) ASCII Letter L
 - '&#x393;' (U+393) Greek Capital Letter Gamma

-So when you see a character like a backwards 'L', think Miao supplementary codepoints, and when you see the Gamma which looks like an upside-down 'L', think basic code plane but not ASCII.
+So when you see a character like a backwards 'L', think Miao supplementary codepoints, and when you see the Gamma, which looks like an upside-down 'L', think basic code plane but not ASCII.

 And here are those characters in the three major Unicode encoding schemes.